WDCT Volunteer Drivers

 Community Car Scheme drivers who receive expenses above those set out in Inland Revenue guidelines must declare this on a tax return.
 The Scheme Co-ordinator can provide information about this and calculate whether you would have any tax liability.
 This is very rare as you would have to drive in excess of 10,000 miles a year for the scheme.

-Does Voluntary work with GNCT affect entitlement to any benefits ?
+Does voluntary work with WDCT affect entitlement to any benefits ?

-Do GNCT volunteers meet together for social activities ?
+Do WDCT volunteers meet together for social activities ?

 We encourage our volunteers to come along to our volunteers meetings.
 We also have a Christmas meal together as a way for people to get to know each other.

-Does GNCT have an Equal Opportunities Policy ?
+Does WDCT have an Equal Opportunities Policy ?

 Do volunteers need to supply references ?